 Top 13 Mac security measures

-Go to System Preferences and click on the Security & Privacy tab.
-Review your settings in each of the tab.
-In particular, in the General tab, make sure you have a user password set and that Disable Automatic login is checked.
-Now click the Privacy tab and review the list of applications that have access to your data and make sure that you’re happy with it.
-You should also click the Firewall tab and make sure the Firewall is switched on.
+Go to System Settings and click on the Privacy & Security tab.
+Review your settings in each of the panes.
+In particular, under Privacy, review the list of permissions and the applications that have access to your data and make sure that you’re happy with it.

-- Open System Preferences from the Apple menu.
+- Open System Settings from the Apple menu.

 - Make sure the Firewall is turned on.